mdiener87/diener-tech/content/blog/return-of-the-notes.md

 With my D&D data finally centralized, I can finally utilize it in its entirety for future projects.
 I'm very curious to try building a [RAG (retrieval augmented generation)](https://blogs.nvidia.com/blog/what-is-retrieval-augmented-generation/)-powered AI that might be able to dynamically answer questions regarding the campaign.
 Stay tuned - I'll be sure to post about that experiment here on DienerTech!

+### Key Takeaways
+- Always validate assumptions about import/export functionality before building complex scripts.
+- Generative AI can drastically reduce implementation time, even for relatively straightforward API integrations.
+- If native application features are insufficient, consider building tailored solutions using publicly available APIs.

 ## Epilogue

 One final matter remains.
 Part of the research I conducted during this project was to evaluate how pytesseract compared to ChatGPT.
 As a multi-modal AI, ChatGPT can accept an image, perform its own OCR analysis, and attempt to return the text string contained within the image.
 I encoded both results into each output file, just in case one method missed something.
-Below are my notes from Season 1, Session 18 - **Consequences**.
+Below are my notes from Season 1, Session 17 - **Consequences**.
 This represented the close of the first chapter of the D&D campaign.
 The party had used a powerful weapon - the Doom Cannon - to obliterate an invading Orc army.
 However, the leader of this army remained.
-Mutated by the toxicity of the weapon, the Order of Sun and Moon would have to personally defeat this villian to end the Orc threat once and for all.
+Mutated by the toxicity of the weapon, the **Order of Sun and Moon** would have to personally defeat this villain to end the Orc threat once and for all.

 Here is the rasterized image that GKeep kept from my original OneNote notes.
 Which method do you think did the OCR better?
 Personally, I'm very pleased with pytesseract.
 It seems to preserve more of the formatting and linebreaks than CGPT was willing to do.

+🎭 *Final touch of cosmic irony* 🎭 - I spent *hours* trying to get collapsible markdown sections for the stringified text results to be stored in.
+Suffice to say, that didn't work.
+So you may enjoy a rasterized picture, of my OCR-converted notes, translated from my rasterized notes, which are a picture of my original string notes.

+Please enjoy each image equally.

 <BlogImage
   src="consequences.png"